Fingerprint Processing for Funding Portals

 Rockville, MD 20850

-Firms may submit fingerprint information electronically to FINRA under the Electronic Fingerprint Submission (EFS) Program.
-You must have your FINRA Organization ID# in order to submit fingerprints electronically.
-The EFS Program allows for high-speed electronic transmissions of fingerprint data to FINRA and then to the FBI either through the firm contracting with a certified vendor, or by the firm leasing or purchasing fingerprint scanners to submit information directly to FINRA.
+Firms may submit fingerprint information electronically to Sterling.
+You must have your FINRA Organization ID# to submit fingerprints electronically.
+The EFS Program allows for high-speed electronic transmissions of fingerprint data to FINRA and then to the FBI either through the firm contracting with Sterling, or another certified EFS vendor that has a contract with Sterling, or by the firm leasing or purchasing fingerprint scanners to submit information directly to Sterling.

 The EFS Program offers the following advantages:

-- Speed – Electronic submissions are sent to FINRA eliminating mail delivery time and are ready for immediate transmittal to the FBI.
+- Speed – Electronic submissions are sent for immediate transmittal to the FBI.

 - Image Quality – Electronic fingerprints offer lower illegibility rates than hard copy submissions, leading to fewer fingerprint transactions that need to be re-submitted for an individual.

-- Cost – There are no postage fees to pay and lower FINRA fingerprint processing fees assessed for electronic fingerprint submissions.
+- Cost – There are no postage fees to pay and lower fingerprint collection fees assessed for electronic fingerprint submissions.
 Typically, there are fewer fingerprint re-submissions required for an individual because of improved image quality which further reduces firms’ costs.

-FINRA submits fingerprints electronically to the FBI and results from the FBI are automatically uploaded to the Funding Portal Registration Depository (FPRD) for viewing by those who are entitled to see the Criminal History Record Information (CHRI).
-FBI results are generally posted to FPRD within three business days of FINRA’s receipt of an individual’s fingerprints.
+FINRA’s vendor, Sterling submits fingerprints electronically to the FBI and results from the FBI are automatically uploaded to the Funding Portal Registration Depository (FPRD) for viewing by those who are entitled to see the Criminal History Record Information (CHRI).
+FBI results are generally posted to FPRD within 24-36 business hours after FBI receipt.